-Once a manufacturing corporation makes this election, it may not revoke the election for three taxable years.
+Once a manufacturing corporation makes this election, it generally may neither revoke such election for three taxable years nor amend the return on which such election was made to change its method of apportionment.
 The manufacturing company will be required to use the apportionment factor that is effective at the time the modified apportionment method election is made, and any apportionment factor that becomes effective in the first three taxable years of the election.